-Clonegal is an important settlement in County Carlow with a current population of approximately 280 (Census 2006).
-There are a limited number of business in the area.
-The town is served by a primary school, by nearby secondary schools and avails of third level educational facilities at nearby Carlow town.
-The town is central to a thriving agricultural hinterland.
-Clonegal has not yet benefited significantly from the overall expansion of economic activity at Carlow or indeed the South East region.
+Hacketstown is an important urban settlement in County Carlow with a current population of approximately 1100 (Census 2006).
+There are a number of established industries and business in the town.
+The town is served by primary schools, by the vocational school and avails of third level educational facilities at nearby Carlow town.
+Located at the gateway to the East coast and major tourist attractions the town is central to an agriculture and forestry hinterland.
+Hacketstown has failed to benefit significantly from the overall expansion of economic activity at Carlow or indeed the South East region.

-Clonegal is very well located in relation to the road network in the region.
-Local infrastructure, townscape and community effort have improved the attractiveness of the town as a commercial growth centre and as a residential settlement.
+Hacketstown is reasonably located in relation to the road network in the region.
+Hacketstown is an important link on the primary route linking the midlands or Ireland to the East Coast and is the market town for a vast rural countryside.
 Imminent housing development presents a stern challenge to provide adequate community, amenity and recreational facilities.

-The amenity visual appearance and general attractiveness of Clonegal has grown in recent years, due to an immense reservoir of local civic pride and community effort.

-This plan will endeavour to provide a framework, which will facilitate ongoing development of residential, commercial and recreational facilities.
-Clonegal will fulfil its role as a key settlement within County Carlow and the South East Region as a whole.
+The amenity visual appearance and general attractiveness of Hacketstown has grown in recent years, due to an immense reservoir of local civic pride and community effort.
+This plan will endeavour to provide a framework, which will facilitate ongoing development of residential, commercial, industrial and recreational facilities.
+Hacketstown will fulfil its role as a key settlement within County Carlow and the South East Region as a whole.